 Bill became planter/pastor of Sovereign Grace Church Northwest Arkansas (www.sgcnwa.com) in 2017 along with serving as Brigade Chaplain for the 142nd Field Artillery Brigade.
 He holds degrees from Liberty Theological Seminary, the Southern Baptist Theological Seminary, and is a graduate of Sovereign Grace Churches Pastors College.
 He is hoping to pursue his D.Min. at Covenant Theological Seminary.
 Prior to the planting of Sovereign Grace Church, Bill pastored churches in Arkansas and Texas.
 He also spent time as Chaplain in the US Army Reserves and as an Active National Guardsman.
 He and his wife Jennilee have been married for 13 years and have six children.
 Bill enjoys anything outdoors, the Arkansas/Mississippi delta, and playing sports with his boys.

-James M. Campbell (CPT) - Texas Army National Guard
+James Campbell - (CH CAPT) Texas Army National Guard

-James is currently serving in the Texas Army National Guard as an Infantry Officer after serving six years as a chaplain candidate, and is seeking accession to military chaplaincy.
-He has completed a BA in Spanish from Texas Tech University in December 2000 and a MDiv from Liberty University in December 2014.
-He was ordained by his home church in Austin in August 2015, where he serves as the Military Outreach Minister to the Texas Army National Guardsmen in the Austin and San Antonio Texas area.
+James is currently serving in the Texas Army National Guard as a Military Chaplain.
+He has completed a BA in Spanish from Texas Tech University and a M.Div. from Liberty University.
+He was ordained by his home church, University Avenue Church of Christ, where he serves as the Military Outreach Minister to the Texas Army National Guardsmen in the Austin and San Antonio Texas area.
 James writes: "God has a plan for everyone's life.
 He has provided me with opportunities and allowed me to develop as a warrior for His purposes.
 I know what it is like to be an infantry private, a sergeant, and an officer.
 I know the uniqueness of each position and it has helped to plant the seed into a soldier's heart.
 I love soldiers and their families and I want to see them flourish in Christ.
 In many respects, I will be the only light of Christ that many of my soldiers will ever witness.
 It is a huge responsibility and I understand its magnitude, but God will give me the strength to continue on."

 Travis Dalsis (CH CPT) - Army Active Duty